APL8024 : Landscape Architecture Studio 4: Design with Plants and Ecological Greenspace Management.

 Assessment Rationale And Relationship

-The acquisition of knowledge and skills is assessed through a series of exercises undertaken over the course of the module.
-In the latter half of the module students are also required to produce a creative planting plan supported by a short written statement of landscape management intent.
-These are complex tasks which test the extent to which students are able to usefully synthesise knowledge gained over the course of the module.
+The acquisition of knowledge and skills is assessed through two design projects, supported by a series of short practical exercises.
+Design projects are devised to test the extent to which students are able to usefully synthesise knowledge gained over the course of the module.

 Reading Lists